Byzantine medicine: Background

 Arguably, the first Byzantine physician was the author of the Vienna Dioscurides manuscript, created circa 515 AD for Anicia Juliana, the daughter of Emperor Olybrius.
 Like most Byzantine physicians, this author drew his material from ancient authorities like Galen and Hippocrates, though Byzantine doctors expanded upon the knowledge preserved from Greek and Roman sources.
 Oribasius, arguably the most prolific Byzantine compiler of medical knowledge, frequently made note of standing medical assumptions that were proved incorrect.
 Several of his works, along with those of other Byzantine physicians, were translated into Latin, and eventually, during the Enlightenment and Age of Reason, into English and French.

 Another Byzantine treatise, that of the thirteenth century doctor Nicholas Myrepsos, remained the principal pharmaceutical code of the Parisian medical faculty until 1651, while the Byzantine tract of Demetrios Pepagomenos (thirteenth century) on gout was translated and published in Latin by the post-Byzantine humanist Marcus Musurus, in Venice in 1517.
 Therefore, it could be argued that previous misrepresentations about Byzantium being simply a 'carrier' of Ancient Medical knowledge to the Renaissance are wrong.
 It is known, for example, that the late twelfth-century Italian physician (Roger of Salerno) was influenced by the treatises of the Byzantine doctors Aëtius and Alexander of Tralles as well as Paul of Aegina.
+Both Aëtius and Alexander were active during the reign of Justinian, and the former's high standing in Justinian's court facilitated his compilation and streamlining of medical information.
+Aëtius wrote a collection of 16 books that covered a range of topics, including pathology, drugs and medical procedures, among others.
+On the other hand, Alexander was a reputable medical practitioner who wrote several treatises based on his experience.
+His works led to some advancements in medical knowledge, some of which include the theorisation that depression could lead to higher risks of suicide, as well as his methods of dislodging foreign objects from the ear, a thousand years before the discovery of the Eustachian tube.

 The last great Byzantine physician was John Actuarius, who lived in the early 14th Century in Constantinople.
 His works on urine laid much of the foundation for later study in urology.
 However, from the latter 12th Century to the fall of Constantinople to the Turks in 1453, there was very little further dissemination of medical knowledge, largely due to the turmoil the Empire was facing on both fronts, following its resurrection after the Latin Empire and the dwindling population of Constantinople due to plague and war.
 Nevertheless, Byzantine medicine is extremely important both in terms of new discoveries made in that period (at a time when Western Europe was in turmoil), the collection of ancient Greek and Roman knowledge, and its dissemination to both Renaissance Italy and the Islamic world.